peasantbird/tp/docs/UserGuide.md

 ### Displaying a seller from seller list: `slist`

-Displays the information of a seller based on their index number in the sellers' list.
+Displays the information of your selected seller based on their index number in the sellers' list.
+You will be able to highlight and copy their information this way.

 Format: `slist INDEX`
 * `INDEX`: A positive integer (1, 2, 3, …) which must not exceed the last index in the sellers' list